In the kitchen showdown, it's onion flakes vs minced onion.

 This variation of onion can be easily found in the kitchen and is commonly used in several recipes.

-This versatile ingredient can be easily incorporated into different recipes such as soups, sauces, stir-fries, burgers, sandwiches, and more.
+This flexible ingredient can be easily incorporated into different recipes such as soups, sauces, stir-fries, burgers, sandwiches, and more - for substitution ideas in similar prep contexts see minced ginger substitutes and swaps.

 Its usage may vary as per recipe requirements.